Object: Portrait of Lance Bridge and an unidentified soldier

 Lance was 26 years old at the time he attested for service.
 Born in Wellington in 1888 he was working as a Clerk for the Dunlop Rubber Co., in Courtenay Place, Wellington.

-Lance was first assigned to the ‘Samoan Advance Party’ based in Apia which embarked from Wellington on 15 August 1914.
-On the 17 April 1915 he left Wellington again for Egypt as part of the Otago Infantry, 4th Reinforcements.
+Lance was a member of the ‘Samoan Advance Party’ which embarked from Wellington bound for Apia on 15 August 1914.
+On the 17 April 1915 he left Wellington again for Egypt with the 4th Reinforcements, Otago Infantry Battalion.

 Lance died of wounds obtained in action at Gallipoli.
-He was badly wounded when assisting his wounded comrades at Chunuk Bair in August 1915.
-He subsequently refused to be taken onto the hospital ship until others worse off than him were seen to (Hutchinson, p.55).
-'He lay for two days in the hot sun, with only food or water given by passing soldiers' (Hutchinson, G., 'Pilgrimage - a Traveller's Guide to New Zealanders in Two World Wars, p.55).
-Eventually he was taken onboard the Hospital Ship 'Dongola' where he died on 13 August 1915.
+He was badly wounded trying to rescue a wounded comrades during the assault on Rhododendron Ridge in August 1915.
+Evacuated to the beach, he subsequently refused to be taken onto the hospital ship until others worse off than him were cared for.
+'He lay for two days in the hot sun, with only food or water given by passing soldiers' (Hutchinson, G., 'Pilgrimage - a Traveller's Guide to New Zealanders in Two World Wars, 2012, p.55).
+Eventually he was taken on board the Hospital Ship 'Dongola' where he died on 13 August 1915.
 He was buried at sea.

 I know who this is